-A new financial regulation— called Payment Service Directive 2 (PSD2) — is about to be introduced throughout the European Economic Area.
-A key part of the regulation, known as Strong Customer Authentication (SCA), means certain payments made by shoppers to merchants will need to undergo an additional process known as ‘two-factor authentication’.
-The new rules go live in all EEA countries from 31 December 2020, apart from Denmark (January 2021), France (March 2021), and the UK (September 2021).
+From next year, a financial regulation called Payment Services Directive 2 (PSD2) will become widely enforced by local authorities throughout the European Economic Area.
+A key part of it — known as Strong Customer Authentication (SCA) — means that certain payments made by shoppers to merchants must undergo an additional process known as ‘two-factor authentication’.
+The regulations will be enforced in all EEA countries from 31 December 2020, apart from France (March 2021) and the UK (September 2021).
 The extra payment authentication is required where both the acquirer and cardholder’s bank are located in the EEA.
 The changes will also likely be enforced within the UK, regardless of the outcome of Brexit.

 To gain new insights into this regulation we spoke with leading payment providers Adyen, Ingenico, Stripe.
 In this article, we’ll walk you through our findings, and help you find answers to the key questions you might have around SCA.